Marvel Rivals: Release

 Marvel Rivals is free-to-play from its initial release.
 Though the game was set to release for Windows via Steam and Epic Games, NetEase Games had stated that it is exploring potential releases on other platforms.
 During Sony's State of Play held in May, the game was revealed to also be released for PlayStation 5 and Xbox Series X/S, as well as its upcoming beta playtest.
 On November 16, 2024, it was confirmed that Marvel Rivals features an option to select between English, Japanese or Mandarin voice overs at a launch date.

 Marvel Rivals was released on December 6, 2024.
 Thaddeus Sasser, a director of NetEase Games' Seattle-based design team, stated there is a switching cost in which players who are invested in one game are less willing to move to other games; he contrasted the success of the Marvel Rivals release with the commercial failure of hero shooter Concord released the same year, attributing the latter's underperformance to it not providing unique value to overcome this consideration.

 In February 2025, NetEase laid off their Seattle-based design team including director Sasser.
 This team reportedly comprised six people.
 Kotaku reported that "the size and location of the teams that worked on the hero shooter have been hard to pin down, and it's not immediately clear what the extent of the teams impacted were or why".
 NetEase said in a response to the closure that they "recently made the difficult decision to adjust Marvel Rivals development team structure for organizational reasons and to optimize development efficiency for the game" with work still ongoing by their Guangzhou-based core development team.

 The game was released on the PlayStation 4 on September 12, 2025, alongside the start of the fourth season; the game runs at 30 frames per second (fps) at 1080p on base consoles, with the PlayStation 4 Pro version running at 1440p and 60 fps.

+In March 2026, Marvel Games executive producer Danny Koo confirmed that a Nintendo Switch 2 version of Marvel Rivals is currently in development.